On the Visibility category of the Shafarevich--Tate group: Abstract

 \section{Abstract}

-Given an elliptic curve over $\Q$ and a nontrivial element $\sigma$ of its Shafarevich--Tate group $\Sha(E)$, we introduce the \textbf{Visualization category} $\V(E; \sigma)$ of abelian varieties that ``visualize'' $\sigma$ in the sense of Mazur, and we study minimal objects in this category.
+Given an elliptic curve $E$ over $\Q$ and a nontrivial element $\sigma$ of its Shafarevich--Tate group $\Sha(E)$, we introduce the \textbf{Visualization category} $\V(E; \sigma)$ of abelian varieties that ``visualize'' $\sigma$ in the sense of Mazur, and we study minimal objects in this category.
 In particular, we show that there can be several minimal visualizing abelian varieties of different dimensions, answering a question of Mazur.
-In the case that $\sigma$ has order $2$ or $3$, we revisit two constructions of visualizing abelian varieties, due to Agashe and Stein, and Cremona and Mazur.
-We show that the Agashe--Stein construction always yields minimal visualizations for these orders.
-We also build upon the Cremona--Mazur construction and show how it can be made totally explicit.
-While the Cremona--Mazur construction can produce non-minimal objects, an appropriate choice in the construction for order $2$ elements $\sigma$ yields an explicit genus $2$ curve whose Jacobian is a minimal visualization.
-For order $3$ elements we apply our algorithmic construction to Fisher's database of such elements, and obtain computational evidence that, in the majority of cases, the Cremona--Mazur construction yields a minimal visualization.
+We revisit two constructions of visualizing abelian varieties: restriction of scalars (as in the work of Agashe and Stein), and a construction due to de Jong (as in the work of Cremona and Mazur).
+We show that restriction of scalars typically produces minimal visualizations.
+When $\sigma$ has order $2$ or $3$, we build upon the de Jong construction and make it totally explicit.
+While the de Jong construction can produce non-minimal objects, an appropriate choice in the construction for order $2$ elements $\sigma$ yields an explicit genus $2$ curve whose Jacobian is a minimal visualization.
+For order $3$ elements we apply our algorithmic construction to Fisher's database of such elements, and obtain computational evidence that, in the absence of a $3$-isogeny, the de Jong construction yields a minimal visualization.